The Most Common Sleep Disorders Explained

 Often referred to as ‘winter depression’, people with SAD are often most affected in the winter season and struggle with waking up in the morning, a lack of energy, the urge to sleep in the day and sleeping for longer than normal at night.

-Sleep disorders are becoming increasingly more common.
-In the UK, as many as 16 million adults are suffering from sleep struggles and around 48% of the UK population admit they don’t get the recommended 7-9 hours sleep each night.
+Sleep problems are becoming increasingly more common.
+In the UK, as many as 16 million adults are suffering from sleep struggles and around 48% of the UK population admit they don’t get the recommended 7-9 hours of sleep each night.
 A survey of the nation’s sleep habits also discovered that 30% of people in the UK are severely sleep-deprived and that almost a third of the population is suffering from insomnia.